optimizely/style-guides/csharp/language.md

     general feature that would be appropriate to add to the source of the original class.
     *   Note - if we have the source to the class being extended, and the maintainer of the original class does not want to add the function, prefer not using an extension method.
 - Only put extension methods into core libraries that are available everywhere - extensions that are only available in some code will become a readability issue.
 - Be aware that using extension methods always obfuscates the code, so err on the side of not adding them.
+- Extension methods are static and are difficult to test.

 ## String Data Type